Reference Number: CTAS-908

 - Specifications development shall be made by the department, agency, or official to receive the merchandise, construction or service.
 T.C.A § 5-21-119.

 Purchasing Agent.
+Counties that have adopted CFMS of 1981 are deemed to have a full-time purchasing agent.
+T.C.A. § 12-3-1212.
 The finance director or a deputy appointed by him or her serves as the county purchasing agent unless the county legislative body establishes a separate purchasing department and appoints a purchasing agent.
 If the county legislative body approves a separate purchasing department and a purchasing agent is hired, all duties and responsibilities relative to purchasing are removed from the finance director.
 T.C.A. § 5-21-118.

 Duties of the Finance Director/Purchasing Agent.
 The duties related to county purchasing are performed by the finance director or his or her designee (unless a separate purchasing department is created and a purchasing agent is appointed).
 The purchasing agent’s duties are as follows: